DepressionCenter/AutomatorsAnonymous/README.md

 ## About the Team
 The Power Automate Lab started as a means to collaborate and problem-solve together.
-It is comprised of Power Platform developers from all walks of life, at different business and IT positions throughout Michigan Medicine and University of Michigan.
+It is comprised of Power Platform users from different business, research and IT positions throughout Michigan Medicine and University of Michigan.
 We jokingly called our first in-person meeting the "Automators Anonymous" meeting, so the name seemed fitting for this code repository.